-Category: History and Theory
+Category: History and Philosophy

 Understanding the history and theory of both democracy and sociocracy provides a deeper understanding of the principles and practices of what a sociocracy or sociocratic democracy might be, and why.
 Knowing the intention and development of an idea supports the meaningful application of its principles and practices in everyday life.

-Can an illiterate, uneducated person living on $2 a day with no financial resources in a village chronically devastated by malaria be expected to have the personal energy to fight for human rights?
+The leader has to have the courage to stand alone, and then make it easy to be followed, to share openly.
+The leader must support the first followers as equals, not as subordinates.… Read More . . .
+“Followers Make Movements” Can an illiterate, uneducated person living on $2 a day with no financial resources in a village chronically devastated by malaria be expected to have the personal energy to fight for human rights?
 Do they have to wait for outside intervention?
 Do they know there is an outside?
 An outside beyond the God they believe brings them disease and death because that’s the way life is?

 In a sociocracy, they would be able to participate… Read More . . .
 “Sociocratic Democracy” What Is Sociocracy.info?